 Black levels are unremarkable yet wholly serviceable, a tick away from perfection that draws them close enough to produce needed dimensionality.
 Contrast, like color, is in the grip of the story.
 Cloudy skies turn to sunny days as things grow, sparking brightness to life with the intended look.
 Warm Bodies is a pleaser, if not always premiere work.

-Powered with DTS-HD 7.1, the audio mix never works overtime (the additional rears are largely forgotten), yet plants a sufficient sound stage into the speakers.
+Powered with Dolby Atmos (DTS-HD 7.1 on Blu-ray), the audio mix never works overtime (the additional rears are largely forgotten), yet plants a sufficient sound stage into the speakers.
 Bullets rip through the stereos and swing into the surrounds to mirror shifting cameras.
 Chase scenes utilize creepy moans to pull in atmosphere.

 Bolstered by bonus features, Summit’s disc introduces a slate of extras, although these should have been bundled into a multi-chapter documentary.
 Before reaching that level, director Johnathan Levine joins his two stars, Nicholas Holt & Teresa Palmer, in a commentary.
 Holt continues speaking (optionally) over nine deleted scenes elsewhere in the menus.